jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you have to buy a home, who would you ask to inspect it?
 A builder, carpenter, engineer?
 Or a consultant, reporter, executive?

-I think it's fair to say the people who actually build homes.
+Most everyone asks the people who actually build homes.
 Day in and day out these are the people who feel the pain of work, and live to solve that pain with better tools and expertise.
-Yet at so many of franchised coffee shops, city bus routes, hospital cleaning departments, it's often the second "professional" group only making key decisions.
+Yet, at so many of franchised coffee shops, city bus routes, hospital cleaning departments, it's often the second "professional" group making all the decisions.
 That's a silly thing in the era of mass-collaboration, because frontline pain is a gold mine of knowledge and experience.

-Once we embrace the era of mass-collaboration "mom and pop" stores, and small businesses will have a resurgence.
+Once we embrace the era of mass-collaboration, "mom and pop" stores and small businesses will have a resurgence.
 I smile, thinking of all those bakers, tailors, designers, roofers, engineers, repairmen happily working on a new and empowered Main Street.
 Each using frontline pain, and Techvolution, to evolve better ways to work in the Internet Age.

-## I Want to Work at Blockbuster, I Want to Use Netflix
+## You Can't to Work at Blockbuster, And Use Netflix Forever

 Everyone knows the world is changing.
 We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the "one job for life" mentality.
 What doesn't exist is a self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever; even though they watch Netflix every night.